 Welcome to McCormick!
 In addition to Purple Prep, your go-to source for school-specific information is McCormick's website for new students.
-It is the portal to essential information about AP/IB credits, online placement exams and assessments, software needs, and the McCormick online dossier, where you will complete many of the McCormick-specific tasks listed in your Purple Prep checklist.
+It is the portal to essential information about AP/IB credits, online placement exams and assessments, software needs, and the McCormick online dossier, where you will complete many of the McCormick-specific tasks on your Purple Prep checklist.

 McCormick's Online Dossier

 The online dossier is your most important tool in planning for fall quarter.
 When complete, it will include information about your academic interests, previous coursework, AP/IB scores, and other details that will help you and your adviser work out your class schedule.
 Note that you will need to include details about AP/IB scores in the dossier even if they were already submitted to Northwestern.
-The dossier becomes accessible on May 15 and must be completed by July 15.
-First-year advisers will reach out to students on a rolling basis after you complete the dossier.
-Keep in mind that in addition to completing your dossier, you are required to take placement exams by June 15, as outlined on the Placement Exams and Assessments page.
+The dossier becomes accessible on June 1 and must be completed by July 31.
+First-year advisers will reach out to students by August 31.
+Keep in mind that in addition to completing your dossier, you are required to take placement exams by July 31, as outlined on the Placement Exams webpage.

-One of five first-year advisers will be assigned to you this spring and will remain your primary contact throughout your first year.
+One of six first-year advisers will be assigned to you this spring and will remain your primary contact throughout your first year.
 You will see your adviser listed in your Dossier account.